Financial Support Information

 Renewable Versus Non-Renewable Scholarships

 A renewable scholarship is awarded for more than 1 year.
 Each year, you must meet the university's stated criteria to continue receiving the scholarship.

 A non-renewable scholarship is awarded for 1 year only.
 In some cases, you can re-apply for subsequent years; in other cases, you cannot.
 Contact the university directly for more information.

 Total Value Versus Per-year Value

 OUInfo categorizes scholarships according to how much money they provide per year.
 To calculate the total value of a scholarship, multiply its per-year value by the number of years it can be renewed.

-For example, a scholarship that appears in the "Under $1,500" category may look small; however, if it is renewable for 4 years, it could have a total 4-year value of up to $6,000.
+For example, a scholarship that appears in the "Under $1,500" category may look small, but if it is renewable for 4 years, it could have a total 4-year value of up to $6,000.
 In comparison, a scholarship that appears in the "$3,000–$4,999" category looks larger, but if it is non-renewable (i.e., available for only 1 year), it could have a lower total value than the renewable scholarship.

 Many organizations offer scholarships, awards and prizes that are often based on competition.
-You must actively seek out and apply for these awards.
+You must actively seek out and apply for these.
 Do your research and remember to apply early.

 Ontario Student Assistance Program (OSAP)

 OSAP is a financial aid program that can help you with the cost of college or university.
 Funding is available for both full- and part-time postsecondary students and is based on several factors, including family income.